Published on February 11, 2022

 School counselors can encourage conversations with former student-athletes that may offer a real-world perspective on collegiate sports.

-Discussing the time management skills required for competing at all playing levels is important and sharing options outside of NCAA DI and DII are important.
+Discussing the time management skills required for competing at all playing levels is important, as is sharing the available options outside of NCAA DI and DII.
 Learn more about why more than 195,000 student-athletes choose to compete at the DIII level in the blog, “Is NCAA DIII for Me?”.

 Quick Resources for Counselors to Share with Student-athletes and Families

-Contact us today to learn more about how our technology can support school counselors to best prepare your student-athletes to be eligible for college sports.
+Contact us today to learn how Honest Game technology supports school counselors and administration to help guide your student-athletes on the pathway to post-secondary athletics.

 By Courtney Sakellaris, Honest Game Senior Manager – High School Success